 - problems with electrolyte imbalances or elimination

 After the tube is firmly in place, the infant is given formula, breast milk, or medicine by injection with a syringe or though an infusion pump.
 You can hold your baby while the liquid moves slowly through the feeding tube.
-A warm, caring touch can soothe the infant.

 After the feeding is complete, your doctor will either cap off the tube or remove it.
 You should make sure your infant remains upright or inclined to prevent the feeding from being regurgitated.